X

 Marshals (CBS)

-The lives of the Duttons post-Yellowstone begins with Marshals, which sees Kayce Dutton (Luke Grimes) thrown into a CBS law enforcement procedural.
+The story of the Duttons post-Yellowstone begins with Marshals, which sees Kayce Dutton (Luke Grimes) thrown into a CBS law enforcement procedural.
 There's not much to figure out here; Kayce, after a personal tragedy, joins the U.S. Marshals to catch bad guys.
-It's the first true Yellowstone spin-off — more are coming — but it looks like it has more in common with CBS dramas than the Paramount Network hit.
+It's the first true Yellowstone spin-off — more are in the works — but it looks like it has more in common with CBS dramas than the Paramount Network hit.

 Premieres Sunday, March 1 at 8/7c on CBS